FleksySDK/KeyboardPlugins-iOS/Sources/BaseFleksyApp/BaseApp.docc/Getting started.md

 There are some additional overridable methods declared in ``BaseApp`` that you can use to customize the behavior of your FleksyApp.

 - ``BaseApp/didSelectContent(_:)`` is the most important one.
 This method gets executed when the user taps on a content media cell.
-In the case of the Giphy app, it downloads the selected gif and puts it into the general clipboard  so that the user can later paste it wherever they need.
+In the case of the MediaShare app, it downloads the selected media content and puts it into the general clipboard, so that the user can later paste it wherever they need.
 - ``BaseApp/onAppIconAction()``.
 This is the method that gets called when the user taps on the Fleksy app icon button shown on the left of the in-keyboard search text field. ``BaseApp``'s implementation changes the view mode of the FleksyApp to `.fullCover`.
 You can override this method to provide custom logic for this event.
 - ``BaseApp/getErrorMessageForError(_:)`` is used to let the user know when an error happens. ``BaseApp``'s implementation returns the default message for each error (see ``BaseError/defaultErrorMessage``).
 You can override this method in your ``BaseApp`` subclass to customize the error messages.